cappe987/capmon/README.md

 capmon
 ```

 Filter by process name.
-Use `-n` to specify one, or as last argument.
+No flag reguired.
+Use `-n` if you need to specify more than one.
 Supports regex.
 ```
+capmon tcpdump
 capmon -n tcpdump -n trafgen
-capmon tcpdump
 ```

 Filter by process ID